hftamayo/obsidiandev/fullstack/devdays/02_portoflio/planificacion/01_roster de proyectos.md

 ## proyectos generales:
 ## junior :

+==actualizado a diciembre 2024:

+### FrontEnd

+Beginner: Create a counter app, to-do list, or a simple weather app.

+Intermediate: Build a movie search app or a blog with API integration.

+Advanced: Develop an e-commerce app or a social media dashboard

+### BackEnd

+Beginner: Build a to-do list API.

+Intermediate: Develop a blog backend with user authentication.

+Advanced: Create a real-time chat application using Express and WebSockets.

+==/actualizado a diciembre 2024

 - countdown timer -> virtual DOM
 - Quiz App -> frontend
 - recipe App, notes, Todo y contactos, movies -> fullstack 101